-When you talk about the Old Testament law that God gave the people of Israel to live by, you’re on a BIG subject.
+When you talk about the Old Testament law that God gave to the people of Israel, you’re on a BIG subject.
 Likewise, when you talk about the many prophecies that were given by God’s prophets from the Old Testament era, you’re on another BIG subject.
-Isn’t it interesting then how Jesus summed up the law and the prophets?
+Isn’t it interesting, then, how Jesus summed up the law and the prophets?
 He said:

 “Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets.”
-(Matthew 7:12)
+(Matthew 7:12, N.K.J.V.)

 Today we call this “the golden rule.”
-However, few people know that assorted versions of the rule actually existed before the time of Christ.
-They could be found in Hindusim, Buddhism, and even in the teachings of the Jewish rabbis.
+However, what most people don’t know is that assorted versions of the rule actually existed before the time of Christ.
+Those versions could be found in Hinduism, Buddhism, and even in the teachings of the Jewish rabbis.
 But the difference was that all of those previous versions stated the rule as a negative command.
 For example, the rabbi Hillel’s version was, “What is hateful to yourself do not to someone else.”
-What Jesus did was put a positive spin on things.
-His teaching was, “It’s not enough just to keep yourself from doing bad to others; you need to make a point of doing good to them.”
-I ask you, Christian, how are you doing on that?
+You see, what Jesus did was put a positive spin on things.
+His teaching was, “It’s not enough just to keep yourself from doing bad to others; you also need to make a point of doing good to them.”

 One Christian realized to his dismay that he had become not only selfish but also very cynical in his attitude toward others.
-So he determined that each day he would do at least one thing that would brighten the life of someone else.
-What he found was that as each day passed, and each deed, his own happiness grew more and more.
+So, he determined that each day he would do at least one thing that would brighten the life of someone else.
+What he found was that with each day and each deed, his own happiness grew more and more.

-Christian, we would all do well to commit ourselves to doing at least one thing per day that brightens someone else’s day.
-It can be a phone call, an email, a text, a visit, a card, a kind deed, or an encouraging word.
+Christian, we would all do well to commit ourselves to doing at least one good deed per day that brightens someone else’s life.
+It can be a phone call, an email, a text, a visit, a card, an act of kindness, or an encouraging word.
 The options are virtually limitless.
-What they have in common is the fact that they all fall under the heading of the golden rule: Whatever you want others to do to you, do also to them.
+The one thing they all have in common is that each one falls under the heading of the golden rule: Whatever you want others to do to you, do also to them.

 And so, I’ll ask you to give this a try today.
 Make a point of doing something to brighten another person’s day.
-It’s untelling how much good you will do for that person.
-For that matter, it’s untelling how much good you will do for yourself.
+There’s just no telling how much good you will do for that person.
+For that matter, there’s just no telling how much good you will do for yourself as well.